ThePalad1n/DeepLearningCookieDetector/README.md

 ## Problem Statement:

-Design, develop and test a Deep Learning Network to classify good crackers versus broken crackers based on transfer learning with the Alexnet network.
+Design, develop and test a Deep Learning Network to classify good cookies versus broken cookies based on transfer learning with the Alexnet network.

 ## Setting Up